-"Presentation of History in Secondary School Textbooks in Japan and France: A Comparative Study" and necessity of developing international service initiatives for the well-being of a region, nation state, or specific group of persons.
-Second, these perspectives will be used to consider specific international service initiatives conceived for and implemented in a variety of contexts (e.g., the Peace Corps; American Red Cross; religious, health, and educational organizations).
+"Presentation of History in Secondary School Textbooks in Japan and France: A Comparative Study" religious, health, and educational organizations).
 Finally, the effects of international service initiatives upon their intended constituencies (e.g., cultural imperialism, self determination, continuity of impact, professionalism) will be examined.
 Prereq: membership in the Peace Corps Preparatory Program or permission of the instructor; STAFF